umarfarooq478/First-Contribution/README.md

 ```

 # Making Changes
 Now you can make the required changes.
-For this repository, you should add your picture to Contributors.md with comments\
+For this repository, you should add your picture and link to your github profile to Contributors.md with comments\
 That's basic html, so you should figure it out your self.
 One thing for getting the image link is that you can get the rounded image from this link : https://images.weserv.nl/?url=avatars.githubusercontent.com/u/94343225?v=4&h=50&w=50&fit=cover&mask=circle&maxage=7d , by changing 94243225 with your id.
+Or you can upload place picture in pictures folder and then add that in contributors.md, that's upto you.